alisonglima/spotify-radio/README.md

 ## FAQ

-- `NODE_OPTIONS` não é um comando reconhecido pelo sistema, o que fazer?
+- `NODE_OPTIONS` is not a system recognized command, what to do?

-  - Se você estiver no Windows, a forma de criar variáveis de ambiente é diferente.
-Você deve usar a palavra `set` antes do comando.
+  - If you are on Windows, the way to create environment variables is different.
+You must use the word `set` before the command.
   - Ex: ` "test": "set NODE_OPTIONS=--experimental-vm-modules && npx jest --runInBand",`

-- Rodei `npm test` mas nada acontece, o que fazer?
+- I ran `npm test` but nothing happens, what to do?
-  - Verifique a versão do seu Node.js.
-Estamos usando na versão 17.
-Entre no [site do node.js](https://nodejs.org) e baixe a versão mais recente.
+  - Check your Node.js version.
+We are using version 17.
+Go to [node.js website](https://nodejs.org) and download the latest version.